Bounds on the propagation radius in power domination: Abstract

 \section{Abstract}

 Let $G$ be a graph and let $S \subseteq V(G)$.
 It is said that $S$ \textit{dominates} $N[S]$.
 We say that $S$ \textit{monitors} vertices of $G$ as follows.
 Initially, all dominated vertices are monitored.
-If there exists a vertex $v \in G$ which is not monitored, but has all but one of its neighbours monitored, then $v$ becomes monitored itself.
+This step is called the \textit{domination} step.
+Thereafter, the set of unmonitored vertices of which each is the only unmonitored neighbour of a monitored vertex, is monitored.
 This step is called a \textit{propagation} step and is repeated until the process terminates.
-The process terminates when the there are no unmonitored vertices with exactly one unmonitored neighbour.
+The process terminates when the there are no monitored vertices which have exactly one unmonitored neighbour.
 This combined process of initial domination and subsequent propagation is called \textit{power domination}.
 If all vertices of $G$ are monitored at termination, then $S$ is said to be a \textit{power dominating set (PDS) of $G$}.
 The \textit{power domination number of $G$}, denoted as $\gamma_p(G)$, is the minimum cardinality of a PDS of $G$.
 The \textit{propagation radius of $G$} is the minimum number of steps it takes a minimum PDS to monitor $V(G)$.
 In this paper we determine an upper bound on the propagation radius of $G$ with regards to power domination, in terms of $\delta$ and $n$.
 We show that this bound is only attained when $\gamma_p(G)=1$ and then improve this bound for $\gamma_p(G)\geq 2$.
 Sharpness examples for these bounds are provided.
 We also present sharp upper bounds on the propagation radius of split graphs.
 We present sharpness results for a known lower bound of the propagation radius for all $\Delta\geq 3$.